-In practical system applications, power supply noise (ripple) can be generated from switching power supplies, digital ASICs or FPGAs, etc. While power supply bypassing will help filter out some of this noise, it is important to understand the effect of power supply ripple on the device performance.
-When a single-tone sinusoidal signal is applied to the power supply of a clock distribution device, such as LMK00308, it can produce narrow-band phase modulation as well as amplitude modulation on the clock output (carrier).
+In practical system applications, power supply noise (ripple) can be generated from switching power supplies, digital ASICs or FPGAs, and so forth.
+While power supply bypassing can help filter out some of this noise, it is important to understand the effect of power supply ripple on the device performance.
+When a single-tone sinusoidal signal is applied to the power supply of a clock distribution device, such as LMK00301, the signal can produce narrow-band phase modulation as well as amplitude modulation on the clock output (carrier).
 In the single-side band phase noise spectrum, the ripple-induced phase modulation appears as a phase spur level relative to the carrier (measured in dBc).